 If you had a hundred years to spend in Rome you might very well never run out of things to see and do!
 But, alas, you've got one day in la grande bellezza of Roma.

-If you're coming on a cruise ship that docks in Civitavecchia (the cruise port for Rome), your day will be reduced to about 10 hours, which means you'll need to plan carefully.
+If you're coming on a cruise ship that docks in Civitavecchia (the cruise port for Rome), your touring day will be comprised of about 10 hours, which means you'll need to plan carefully.
 So what's an eager traveler to do?
 How does one squeeze The Eternal City into a single day and make it back to the ship without worry?

 Shore Excursions to Rome and the Vatican from the port of Civitavecchia